-- (a) Identification of all applicable requirements; - (b) A physical description of each emission unit or units and operating information consistent with the application information; - (c) Emission limitations for any source or emission unit that ensure: - (1) The National Ambient Air Quality Standards will be attained or maintained; - (2) The public health will be protected; and - (3) Compliance with the requirements of these AQRs and the Act - (d) Monitoring, testing, reporting, and recordkeeping requirements that ensure reasonable information is provided to evaluate compliance consistent with permit terms and conditions, the underlying requirements of these regulations, and the Act.
-At a minimum, the following shall be contained in each minor source permit: - (1) The permit shall incorporate all applicable monitoring requirements, including, where applicable, the following: - (A) All emissions monitoring and analysis procedures or test methods required by any applicable requirement;
+- (a) Identification of all applicable requirements. - (b) A physical description of each emission unit(s) and operating information consistent with the application information. - (c) Emission limitations for any source of emissions or emission unit that ensure all of the following: - (1) The National Ambient Air Quality Standards will be attained or maintained. - (2) The public health will be protected. - (3) Compliance with the requirements of these AQRs and the Act. - (d) Monitoring, testing, reporting, and recordkeeping requirements that ensure adequate information is provided to evaluate compliance with the permit terms and conditions including, at a minimum, all of the following:

-- (B) Where an applicable requirement does not require periodic testing or instrumental or non-instrumental monitoring (which may consist of recordkeeping designed to serve as monitoring), periodic monitoring specifications sufficient to yield reliable data from the relevant time period that are representative of the source's compliance with the permit.
-Such monitoring requirements shall ensure that terms, test methods, units, averaging periods, and other statistical conventions are consistent with the applicable requirement.
-Recordkeeping provisions may be sufficient to meet the requirements of this paragraph; and - (C) As necessary, requirements concerning the use, maintenance and, where appropriate, installation of monitoring equipment or methods. - (2) With respect to recordkeeping, the permit shall incorporate all applicable recordkeeping requirements and require, where applicable, the following: - (A) Records of required monitoring information that include the following: - (i) The date, place, as listed in the permit, and time of sampling or measurements; - (ii) The date(s) analyses were performed; - (iii) The company or entity that performed the analyses; - (iv) The analytical techniques or methods used; - (v) The results of such analyses; and - (vi) The operating conditions at the time of sampling or measurement. - (B) Retention of records of all required monitoring data and support information for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
-Support information includes, but is not limited to, all calibration and maintenance records, all original strip-chart recordings for continuous monitoring instrumentation, data from the data acquisition system and copies of all reports required by the permit. - (3) With respect to reporting, the permit shall incorporate all applicable reporting requirements and require the following:
+- (1) Applicable and appropriate monitoring and testing requirements, such as: - (A) Emissions monitoring and analysis procedures or test methods. - (B) Where an applicable regulation does not require periodic testing or monitoring (which may consist of recordkeeping designed to serve as monitoring), periodic monitoring specifications sufficient to yield reliable data from the relevant time period that are representative of the source's compliance with the permit.
+Such monitoring requirements shall ensure that terms, test methods, units, averaging periods, and other statistical conventions are consistent with the applicable regulation.
+Recordkeeping provisions may be sufficient to meet the requirements of Section 12.1.4.1(d)(2). - (C) As necessary, requirements concerning the use, maintenance and, where appropriate, installation of monitoring equipment or methods. - (D) The Control Officer may require monitoring, or testing to assure compliance with all applicable requirements.
+Any monitoring or testing shall be performed in accordance with Section 12.10, an applicable requirement, or other methods approved by the Control Officer. - (2) With respect to recordkeeping, the permit shall incorporate all applicable recordkeeping requirements, including the following: - (A) Records of required monitoring information that includes: - (i) The date, place, as listed in the permit, and time of sampling or measurements. - (ii) The date(s) analyses were performed. - (iii) The person and/or company, if a third party, that performed the monitoring, sampling, measurements or analyses. - (iv) The analytical techniques or methods used. - (v) The results of such analyses.